csu-applied-category-theory/csu-applied-category-theory.github.io/index.md

 # Current Topics

-In Fall 2024, the topic is TBD
+In Fall 2024, the topic is Nate is here

 # Past Topics